 Majority of the e-kachakran are farmers.
 The premium “ominio” heirloom rice is their main crop.
 Because of its export quality, ominio rice demands a high price in the market.
 Fortunately, some loving locals willingly served me organic ominio delicacies for free.
 Oh, the irresistible aroma and distinct flavor of this heirloom rice simply gave me a taste of heaven.

 Amfitayok waterfall measures 18 feet high.
 Its huge water volume carved out a very deep and wide pool.
-Locals frequently come here for picnics especially during summer months.
+Locals frequently come here for picnics, especially during the summer months.
 When one climbs over Amfitayok and follows the brook upstream, one can catch a glimpse of Maripedchek Falls, a multi-tier beauty.

 Or-or waterfall is the highest falls in Kadaclan.
 It cascades like a bridal veil for more than 300 meters.
 This is visible even from afar.
 Chupac and Kaleo provide the best view of it.
 Other waterfalls found in Kadaclan are Munyupuyup, Patyayan, and Tokchag Wasay.